-Clayton, M., Jakubowski, K. & Eerola, T. (in press).
+Clayton, M., Jakubowski, K. & Eerola, T. (2019).
 Interpersonal entrainment in Indian instrumental music performance: Synchronization and movement coordination relate to tempo, dynamics, metrical and cadential structure.
 Musicae Scientiae.

 Summary: This paper represents the most extensive quantitative investigation of interpersonal entrainment based on natural performance data to date.
 We analysed note-to-note synchronisation using audio data and longer-term shared periodic movement using computer vision techniques from four North Indian classical duos playing 10 pieces in over two hours of recorded music.
 Synchronisation varied significantly in relation to tempo, event density, peak levels and leadership, while movement coordination was greater at metrical boundaries than elsewhere, and was most strikingly greater at cadential than at other metrical downbeats.
 These findings complement previous ethnographic investigations of this genre, and the methods developed here can be easily modified and extended to investigate interpersonal entrainment in other musical styles.

 Eerola, T., Jakubowski, K., Moran, N., Keller, P.E., & Clayton, M. (2018).
 Shared periodic performer movements coordinate interactions in duo improvisations.
 Royal Society Open Science, 5, 171520.